 By implementing a process that schedules and documents driver touchpoints, analyzes survey data, and reports on town hall attendance and discussions, fleets can show insurers their engagement data.
 Because most fleets don’t keep detailed records of these interactions, this gives fleets who do catalog their engagement a leg up in a competitive market.

 So how can fleets best record and act on their engagement data?

 The Best Way to Document and Share Engagement Activities

-Safety Suite automates your check-ins and sends notifications to managers when their weekly calls are approaching, while also displaying notes taken during previous calls.
+Idelic’s Safety Suite® is the most comprehensive safety and driver management platform in the trucking industry, pulling in data from fleet technology systems into a single location.
+Safety Suite automates tasks and check-ins, and sends notifications to managers when their weekly calls are approaching while also keeping record of interactions.
 In this way, Safety Suite provides fleets with the tools they need to improve their driver engagement, elevate their safety culture, and prove it to insurers.